rwblickhan/astro-rwblickhan.org/src/content/newsletters/automating-the-personal.md

 ## In Other News

 - I’ve had an FL Studio license for almost as long as I can remember (a gift in middle school, I think), but only recently did I sit down to really *learn* it.
-I’m still a beginner, but I am embarrassed to say my first thought was to make some [ambient drone](/public/owls.mp3).
+I’m still a beginner, but I am embarrassed to say my first thought was to make some [ambient drone](/owls.mp3): <audio controls src="/owls.mp3"></audio>
 - We made another zine!
 If you’re in the Bay Area, come check out the [launch party](https://partiful.com/e/aXkJxDQVh9aKqOL0vzkp)!

 [^hammerspoon]: I’m sure I’ve seen it mentioned in passing many times before, but specifically I learned about Hammerspoon from [this recent tooling post](https://macwright.com/2025/04/03/personal-tools) by Tom MacWright.